 Still, I believe these are excellent options for owners frustrated with short-term solutions such as weights or seals.

 Investing in an automatic slatted pool cover means you get complete control over your pool’s coverage all year round – protection from evaporation during the summer and security against damage from the elements during the winter.
 This option assures you safety and drastically reduces the time and money you would spend maintaining manual pool covers.
 You can add this to an existing pool since it can be customized to fit the size and shape of any pool.

 It’s also possible to get a submerged cover option where the roller shaft and the cover fit neatly within the pool’s structure, making it an aesthetically superior display whenever you open or close the pool via a remote.

 While the convenience of such an option is unmatched, the cost is definitely an important factor for many.
 You’re looking at easily spending around $12,000 – $22,000 for one of these covers.
 It’s best to consult a professional for more advice on this option.

-For a DIY solution, attach clamps to the edges of your pool cover (the more the better!).
+For a DIY solution, attach clamps to the edges of your pool cover (the more, the better!).
 Once you have them securely in place, use bungee cords to tie the cover to some tent stakes.

 Check Your Pool Cover

 Your pool cover is an important part of pool maintenance, so it’s imperative that you take good care of it.
 Many pool owners experience pool covers blowing off in the wind.
 But thankfully, there are plenty of solutions, ranging from different types of weights to seals and more.
-Whatever option you choose, you can ensure that your cover is safer from the strong winds now!
-If you do choose to just simply remove your pool cover, check out my article on how to store your pool cover.
+Whatever option you choose, you can ensure your cover is safer from the strong winds now!
+If you decide to simply remove your pool cover, check out my article on how to store your pool cover.